dai-shi/use-context-selector/README.md

 ## Limitations

--   Subscriptions are per-context basis.
-So, even if there are multiple context providers in a component tree, all components are subscribed to all providers.
-This may lead false positives (extra re-renders).
 -   In order to stop propagation, `children` of a context provider has to be either created outside of the provider or memoized with `React.memo`.
 -   Provider trigger re-renders only if the context value is referentially changed.
 -   Context consumers are not supported.